ychong4/ychong4.github.io/Activity 2/AWS/Airflow/Stock_prediction/Readme.md

 </br>

 ### Step 4.
 Run the pipeline
 In this part, we will trigger the pipeline.
 The result shows the prediction data is imported to the stock_prediction_price table.
+After that, we will create a airflow-scheduler.service and airflow-webserver.service files to automate the processes.

 ![](image/postgres3.png)